Activity Calendar Login / Register Contact Us

 When a Tree Related Permit Is Required

-Maintenance: If you are planting, treating, or pruning trees and will be occupying right-of-way space for more than thirty minutes, you must submit a Temporary Encroachment Permit.
+Tree Maintenance: If you are planting, treating, or pruning trees and will be occupying right-of-way space for more than thirty minutes, you must submit a Temporary Encroachment Permit Application.

-• Woody shrubs that contain stems that are 3 inches and greater in diameter.
+• Woody shrubs: 3 inches and greater in diameter.

-• Coniferous trees that are 4 inches and greater in diameter.
+• Coniferous trees: 4 inches and greater in diameter.

-• Deciduous trees that are 6 inches and greater in diameter.
+• Deciduous trees: 6 inches and greater in diameter.

 Please use this link to learn how to properly measure your tree before applying.